misslivirose/learnvr/Building VR in Unity/UnityVR.md

 Unity has an amazing developer community, with a ton of resources available for aspiring Unity developers to learn from.
 As you start working on your own projects, I highly recommend referring back to them depending on which areas you find you're having trouble with.

+The 'Unity Overview' slide deck in this folder provides a quick walkthrough of the basics of using Unity to build 3D applications.

 ## Art3mis: Introduction to Unity Projects (Tutorial)
 Once you have an overview of what Unity is and have decided to dive a little bit deeper into learning, I always find that the best way to accelerate the learning process is to just dive in and start a project.
 I know for me, this was a little challenging and intimidating, which is why I documented my first-ever full project, a simple timed maze game, with a full Unity tutorial including the code for all of the scripts.